adl-lang/adl/doc/language.md

 # Overview

-ADL (Actor Description Language) is the domain specific language at the core of the ADL framework.
+ADL (Algebraic Data Language) is the domain specific language at the core of the ADL framework.
 It is used to describe application level data types and communication protocols.